phrase-technologies/phrase/README.md

 See [full deployment docs here](DEVOPS.md)

 ### Database Migrations
-Certain migrations need babel transpilation to work, in those cases use this command:
+All migrations need babel transpilation to work, in those cases use this command:

-    npm run migrate -- scripts/migrations/2016....
+    npm run migrate scripts/migrations/2016....

-Otherwise, you can just do:

-    node scripts/migrations/2016...